rewatkhanal/getAndClean/code-book.md

 ### The followings are the summary results of tidy_data.txt sets.

-### "Subject" and "Activity" are two Identfires and remaining others are Mesurements.
+### "Subject" and "Activity" are two Identfires and remaining others sixty six are Mesurements.

 1. "subject"
 2. "activity"